Umarajesh28/Tuberculosis-Detection-Using-Deep-Learning/README.md

 Make sure port 80 is open in the security group

 **Results**

 VGG16 emerged as the best-performing model with nearly 98% accuracy.
 Demonstrated effective binary classification for medical diagnosis.
 Successfully deployed the prediction system on a cloud platform.

 **Conclusion**

 This project demonstrates the power of deep learning in assisting radiologists with TB detection.

 The developed system shows high accuracy, especially with VGG16, and is deployed in a user-friendly manner through a web interface.

 **Acknowledgements**

 Dataset source: [Kaggle / Open Source TB X-rays] Streamlit community for web development resources

 **Contact**

  Uma Rajesh

 For queries

 📧 umarajesh2809@gmail.com
-🔗 LinkedIn Profile www.linkedin.com/in/uma-rajesh [GitHub Profile]
+🔗 LinkedIn Profile www.linkedin.com/in/uma-rajesh